juusokasperi/valgrind-appleARM/README.md

 ## Installation (step by step)

 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.
-2. Set up aliases for the of your choice. (example in zsh)
+2. Set up aliases for the of your choice.
+Should work for both zsh and bash.

-Open your ~/.zshrc and add this alias (you either start the docker or install the container)
 ```c
 valgrind() {
 	docker start valgrind-env || docker run -it --name valgrind-env ubuntu bash -c "apt update && apt install -y make gcc valgrind"